jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 ## Pitfalls

 Mainly, code review is extremely important.
 And with this volume of output, its extremely burdensome.
-Models (even the smart ones), on their own produce, monolith untestable components, leave dead code paths, forget the PR context between conversations, inconsistently test or write placeholder tests.
+Models (even the smart ones), on their own, produce monolith untestable components, leave dead code paths, forget the PR context between conversations, and inconsistently test or write placeholder tests.
 The PRs get extremely large, extremely quickly.
 Its your principle job when piloting this to be the downward pressure on size, complexity and hold a high quality bar.